 10. Always keep the pool clean

 Frogs love dirty pools.
 They are great places to breed and begin laying eggs.
-If you have a pool filled with algae, microbes, and imbalance chemicals, then frogs are likely going to be moving in soon.
+If you have a pool filled with algae, microbes, and imbalanced chemicals, then frogs are likely going to be moving in soon.

 It also provides you with a clean and safe place for the whole family to enjoy some splashing fun!

 And that was all you needed to know about frogs and how to keep them out of your pool.
-Though frogs are not the kinds of animals you should be afraid of, keeping them away from where your family swims is only the safest thing to do.
+Though frogs are not the kinds of animals you should be afraid of, keeping them away from where your family swims is just the safest thing to do.
 They bring bacteria and diseases which can make swimming in your pool less than ideal.
 No one wants to swim alongside frogs after all.